aharon-kumar-kosetti/C-language-learnings/README.md

 # C-language-learnings
-i posted all my practicd problems code in it
+I posted all my practice problems' code in it